szabgab/python.code-maven.com/books/python-programming/src/example-using-command-line-arguments.md

 If we give it two parameters it will treat the first one as the name of an input file and the second as the name of an output file.

-* First try this; Then repeate.
+* First try this; Then repeat.
 We must type in the same path again and again.
 Boring and error-prone.

 {% embed include file="src/examples/basics/convert_stdin.py" %}